The Three Musketeers (1973 animated film)

-The Three Musketeers is a 1973 animated television special produced by the Australian division of Hanna-Barbera and a remake of the 1968 American Saturday morning cartoon The Three Musketeers, itself based on the 1844 novel of the same name by Alexander Dumas.
+The Three Musketeers is a 1973 animated television special produced by the Australian division of Hanna-Barbera and a remake of the 1968 American Saturday morning cartoon The Three Musketeers, itself based on the 1844 novel of the same name by Alexandre Dumas.
 It originally aired November 23, 1973 as part of Famous Classic Tales on CBS.

 Plot

 Anne of Austria is falsely accused by Cardinal Richelieu of being involved in a plot to overthrow her husband, Louis XIII.
 The King's Musketeers, Athos, Porthos, Aramis and a new recruit named D'Artagnan, attempt to solve the situation.